-Don’t get me wrong, I still threw myself at projects and obsessed about completing them, but I didn’t feel obligated to climbing if I didn’t feel like it.
+Don’t get me wrong, I still threw myself at projects and obsessed about completing them, but I didn’t feel obligated to climb if I didn’t feel like it.
 I felt empowered to do more than just climb while at the crag.
 I would often bring my camera with me so I could take pictures, or write in my journal, or draw in my sketchbook.

 Of course, not everyone who climbs in the Southeast feels that pressure or obligation to climb hard, and it is definitely possible to enjoy being outside while at the crag and do more than just climb.
 There have certainly been trips where I felt that same laid-back, daydreamy energy in the Southeast; however, I rarely felt that way when I was climbing with large groups of people.

 I absolutely love the endless passion that climbers in the Southeast feel towards getting outside, and I truly believe that the level of enthusiasm and stoke is so pure due to the amount of sheer effort it takes to get on real rocks.
 In order for me to grow in my relationship with climbing, however, I needed a drastic change in the way I interacted with rock climbing in order to have that paradigm shift, and being out in Wyoming enabled that change in perspective.

 Grades are arbitrary.